gcdev373/stroom-analytic-demo/docs/Demonstrator.md

 Alternatively, it is possible to manually upload the files created by `EventGen` to the appropriate Stroom feeds via the Stroom UI.

-## Stroom
-The modified version of Stroom is currently located on the  `analytic-demo` branch.

 ### Kafka
-The modified version of Stroom provides the pipeline filter element `StandardKafkaProducer`.
+Stroom provides the pipeline filter element `StandardKafkaProducer`.
 This expects to receive events in the form of `kafka-records` XML documents.
 These records are placed onto Kafka using the producer properties supplied to the filter.